 A range of critiques and assessments of the men's rights movement have been published in recent years.
 This XY collection focuses on academic or scholarly critiques of men's rights and anti-feminist backlash.
-See below for the pieces, in PDF.
+See below for the pieces, listed in alphabetical order and downloadable in PDF.
+See further below for further resources.

 - Behre, K. A. (2015).
 Digging beneath the equality language: The influence of the fathers’ rights movement on intimate partner violence public policy debates and family law reform.
 William & Mary Journal of Women and the Law, 21(3), 525‐602.